medic/medic-docs/md/dev/workflow.md

 1. If releasing a new major or minor version create a new release branch from master named "<major>.<minor>.x".
 If releasing a patch version then merge or cherry pick the necessary commits from master into the relevant release branches.
 2. Update changes log (Changes.md), include descriptions of bug fixes, features, breaking changes, known issues, and workarounds.
 Include link to issues or further documentation where applicable.
 3. Bump version numbers in kanso.json, package.json, and npm-shrinkwrap.json according to semver.
 4. Tag release in git using Github releases manager.
-If releasing a final then name the tag "<major>.<minor>.<patch>".
-If releasing a release candidate then name the tag "<major>.<minor>.<patch>-rc.<rc-number>".
 CI will publish to the correct market depending on the name of the tag.
-5. If releasing a final, tag submodules (api and sentinel) in git using Github releases manager with the version as above so we can easily find the version of the dependencies and branch for a patch if required.
+  - If releasing a final then name the tag "<major>.<minor>.<patch>"
+  - If releasing a release candidate then name the tag "<major>.<minor>.<patch>-rc.<rc-number>"
+  - If releasing a beta then name the tag "<major>.<minor>.<patch>-beta.<beta-number>"
-6. Confirm the release build completes successfully and the new release is available on the correct market.
+5. Confirm the release build completes successfully and the new release is available on the correct market.

 Publishing the Android apps for **Medic Mobile** (`medic-android`) and **Collect** (`medic-collect`) to the Google Play Store: